 You should always contact the admissions department of any graduate school to which you are applying to get the latest information about their admissions process.
 If you are not applying to business school, your answer is simple: take the GRE.
 If you are considering an MBA, the answer is more complicated and you may have a choice.

 According to the Educational Testing Service (ETS), the company that develops, administers and scores the GRE, more than 900 MBA programs in the USA and several hundred programs all over the world now accept both the GRE and the GMAT.
+As of 2014, 85% of American business schools accept both test scores, and the number has been steadily on the rise (Kaplan 2014).
 If you are planning to apply to business school, you should find out directly from the schools you hope to attend which exam they accept.

 In addition to asking whether or not they accept the GRE and the GMAT, you should ask if they prefer one exam over the other, and which scores they consider to be equivalent when comparing the two tests.
+According to a 2014 survey, 78% of MBA programs reported viewing scores on the GRE and GMAT equally, but it is worth asking each program individually (Kaplan 2014).
 You should also find out if either exam qualifies students for scholarships or other benefits before you make your decision.

 The Case for Taking the GMAT

 Signing up for the GMAT indicates that you are serious about attending business school.
-This is because only business schools accept the GMAT, whereas students who take the GRE can also apply to graduate programs in other fields.
+This is because only business schools (and all business schools) accept the GMAT, whereas students who take the GRE can also apply to graduate programs in other fields.
+There is still a minority of MBA programs (18%) who report giving preference to candidates with GMAT scores (Kaplan 2014).
 If you take a practice GMAT and a practice GRE and discover that you are better at the GMAT, you should definitely stick with that test (unless you are applying to dual degree programs and the GRE is accepted by both programs).
 Taking only one exam is a more efficient use of your time and more cost effective than studying for and taking both exams.

 The Case for Taking the GRE